scalikejdbc/scalikejdbc-play-support/readme.md

 # ScalikeJDBC Play Support

-This is a project to enable using ScalikeJDBC in Play2 apps seamlessly.
+This is a project to enable using ScalikeJDBC in playframework apps seamlessly.

 http://scalikejdbc.org/